Under what legal authority does Council levy rates?

 What should I do if I am unable to pay my rates on time?

-If you are unable to pay your rates in full and on time, please contact usbefore the due date to organise a weekly/fortnightly payment arrangement.
+If you are unable to pay your rates in full and on time, please contact us before the due date to organise a weekly/fortnightly/monthly payment arrangement.

 Can I get my notice emailed?

-Receiving your rates via email is now an option.
+Receiving your rate notice via email is now an option.
 Head to the eRates page to register.

 How do I notify Council of my authorisation for a 3rd party to act on my behalf with regards to my rates and property?